1997 Pearl High School shooting: Religious and esoteric involvement

-Prior to the shootings, Woodham had met Grant Boyette, another of the six charged with conspiracy to murder, and supposedly accepted an invitation to join a group Boyette had formed and called "the Kroth".
+Prior to the shootings, Woodham had met Boyette, another of the six charged with conspiracy to murder, and supposedly accepted an invitation to join a group Boyette had formed and called "the Kroth".
 During the summer of 1997, the supposed members of the Kroth allegedly made plans to terrorize Pearl High School.
 The plans ultimately involved Woodham entering the school and opening fire.
-The indictments claimed that Boyette and Sledge met several times with Woodham to convince him ``that murder was a viable means of accomplishing the purposes and goals of the shared belief system.